How do I set the options in the Divi Theme options creator tab? What are they for? How do I make the right choices?

-The proof is for this tab named "Creator"I'm not sure what that means...
-However, here we'll talk more about performance and user experience.
+The proof is in the pudding for this tab called "Creator" tabI'm not sure what it means...
+However, here we'll talk about performance and user experience.

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.